SecondNewtonLaw/Global-Functions-Documentation/Libraries/Drawing.md

 - The drawing types are **'Line', 'Text', 'Image', 'Circle', 'Square', 'Quad', and 'Triangle'**.

 > [!NOTE]
-> Drawing objects should be able to be indexed with Remove & Destroy
+> Drawing objects should be able to be indexed with Remove & Destroy.

 ```lua
 function Drawing.new(type: string): Drawing